xrdocs/ncs5500/_tutorials/introducing-400ge-on-ncs5500-series.md

 - Pre-requisites before inserting the new line cards
 - Description of the NC55-24DD and NC55-18DD-SE line cards
 - Interoperability with former generation line cards
+- New fabric bandwidth, speed-up and redundancy
+- Features at FCS
 - 400GE and QSFP-DD (with breakout to 100G)

 We plan to add other sections to this article in the future.
 It will be a living document.